 Mrs Alfred Watt brought the idea of WI to Great Britain in 1915 and the first meeting was held on September 16th in Lanfairpwll on the Isle of Anglesey.
 Subscription to the WI was set at 2/- (10 pence).

-The organisation spread quickly throughout England and Wales and The Federation of Essex Women’s Institutes, FEWI, was formed in 1917 and now has around 216 WIs with some 9,000 members.
+The organisation spread quickly throughout England and Wales and The Federation of Essex Women’s Institutes, FEWI, was formed in 1917 and now has 200 plus WIs with some 8,500 plus members.
 Both Scotland and Northern Ireland have similar organisations in The Scottish Rural Women’s Institute and the Northern Ireland WI.

 We are a limited company with Charitable status and are governed by our written Constitution.
 The Board of Trustees, consists of 14 WI members who are elected by the membership biennially.
 It is their responsibility to oversee the day-to-day running of the organisation.
 This committee is headed by the Federation Chairman, Kay Lodge